 Our work is funded almost entirely by voluntary contributions and without that generosity Epilepsy Action would cease to exist.
-Branches and groups support a wide variety of fundraising events, and community fundraising, helping Epilepsy Action to continue its vital work.
+Branches and groups support a wide variety of fundraising events, helping Epilepsy Action to continue its vital work.

 Throughout the year, a number of local events for people with epilepsy and their families take place around the UK.
 Find out if there is one of interest to you.